kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 this does present a configuration skew risk, but that risk is the same as currently exists today.

+The fallback behavior will be removed along with the `--cgroup-driver` flag and cgroupDriver option in a few releases after GA, as per the [Kubernetes deprecation policy][deprecation-policy].
-In GA, the fallback behavior will be removed, and the kubelet will rely on the container runtime to implement the feature.
+At this point the kubelet relies on the container runtime to implement the feature.
 In practice, this means the cluster must use at least containerd v2.0 or cri-o v1.28 as a prerequisite for upgrading.